Staphylococcus/brain-from-brane/docs/04-information-systems/4a-material-organization-dynamics/4a5-empirical-predictions.md

 **Hypothesis:** Substrates with higher pliability (or entropy) should exhibit significantly faster and more comprehensive adoption and integration of new, coherent **organizational templates** compared to less pliable, more rigidly structured substrates.

+> *Reminder:* Here and throughout, **substrate** is used in the *relational, scale-dependent* sense introduced in the ontology note of 4.a.2.

 **Testing Approaches:**

 **Social Domain Testing:**

 - **Historical Analysis:** Societies experiencing major crises (war, economic collapse, institutional breakdown), which can be seen as periods of increased social pliability, should show accelerated adoption of highly structured **organizing frameworks** (e.g., new ideologies, belief systems, or social-organizational structures).
-- **Quantitative Metrics:** Develop a "Substrate Pliability Index" (e.g., for social systems, combining institutional trust measures, economic volatility indicators, information fragmentation metrics, and social cohesion measures).
+- **Quantitative Metrics:** Develop a "Substrate Pliability Index" **(the P-factor referenced in 4.a.2)** (e.g., for social systems, combining institutional trust measures, economic volatility indicators, information fragmentation metrics, and social cohesion measures).
 - **Prediction:** Societies with a higher Pliability Index should demonstrate significantly faster adoption rates for new, coherent political, religious, or cultural **organizing patterns** compared to societies with a lower Pliability Index.

 **Cognitive Domain Testing:**